mtjon/introduction-to-dsh/intro.md

 ## Authenticate

 - Certificates for tenant (container) authentication towards Kafka
-- API keys to authenticate tenants that want to let devices/things/users connect to the platform
+- API key to authenticate tenants that want to let devices/things/users connect to the platform
+- REST token for authentication of MQTT token requests
 - Tokens for MQTT authentication of devices/things/users
-- REST token for authentication of MQTT token requests

 <!--v-->
 <!-- .slide: data-transition="fade" -->